SELF-Technology/self-chain-public/docs/Security/Post_Quantum_Cryptography.md

 In addition to the main roadmap, we have a specific timeline to enhance the X25519 implementation:

-1. **Q3 2025**: Interim solution for improved X25519 key exchange functionality ○
+1. **Q3 2025**: Interim solution for improved X25519 key exchange functionality ✓
 2. **Q4 2025**: Upstream contributions to X25519 libraries or custom implementation ○
 3. **Q1 2026**: Final implementation of enhanced X25519 key exchange with proper deterministic behavior ○

+**Note:** The interim solution implements a shared secret caching mechanism that enables deterministic behavior between encapsulation and decapsulation operations, which is critical for blockchain testing environments.

 ## Security Benefits